Experiential Learning Requirement (EL)

 The interdisciplinary learning requirement can be fulfilled by taking classes that have been certified by the college.
-Courses in Applied Economics fulfilling the interdisciplinary learning requirement are ApEc 3202: Introduction to the Food System and GCC 3017: Grand Challenge: World Food Problems: Agronomics, Economics and Hunger.
-Both of these classes are offered in the fall semester.
-Other courses satisfying this requirement can be found on student APAS reports.
+For APEC and AFBM majors, you may take one of the following courses to fulfil your interdisciplinary learning requirement: APEC 3202 - Introduction to the Food System, GCC 3017 - Grand Challenge: World Food Problems: Agronomics, Economics and Hunger, or GCC 5008 - Grand Challenge: Policy and Science of Global Environmental Change.
+Other courses satisfying this requirement may be found on student APAS reports.